pingcap/talent-plan/rust/projects/project-2/project.md

 ## Part 5: Storing log pointers in the index

-At this point most, if not all, of the test suite should pass.
+At this point most, if not all (besides the compaction test), other test suite should all pass.
 The changes introduced in the next steps are simple optimizations, necessary for fast performance and reduced storage.
 As you implement them, pay attention to what exactly they are optimizing for.